ex0-tekk/Diabolist-VR/README.md

 ---

-## **2 - RECOMMENDED SPECS FOR DVR**
+## **2 - PC REQUIREMENTS FOR DVR**

 ---

-DVR should run well on modern medium to high end PC-VR configurations, as **I focused heavily on optimizing all performance related settings** via ini files, mods, tools and using a low 512k res DynDOLOD configuration for hybrid 3D trees.
+DVR should run well on modern PC-VR configurations from medium to high end, **I focused heavily on optimizing all performance related settings** via ini files, mods, tools and using a low 512k res DynDOLOD configuration for hybrid 3D trees.

-**Minimum and Recommended Specs for DVR:**
+### **Minimum and Recommended PC-VR Setup for DVR:**

 - 20xx graphics cards **_(30xx cards are highly recommended, and 1080 should still work but it will be laggy and require further performance tweaking, users will need to troubleshoot these issues on their own.)_**
 - AMD Ryzen-5 or Intel-5. _(7 or 9 is recommended.)_